nickbauman/htmlcleaner/README.md

 code because it seemed like one of the better HTML parsers out there, with a decent XPath implementation.

+I pushed this fork to Clojars a while back, so you can use it in a leiningen project like so:

+	[htmlcleaner "2.2.4"]

 The original HtmlCleaner codebase appears to be abandoned, no changes since Feb 2011.
+The original license is as follows and still applies:

 	Redistribution and use of this software in source and binary forms, with or without modification, are permitted provided that the